andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

-# Public InputMap (Draft, v3)
+# Public InputMap (Draft, v4)

 Andy Goryachev

 <andy.goryachev@oracle.com>

-15 November 2024
+29 June 2026

 ## Summary

-Add the **InputMap** property in the Control class, allowing the application code to customize controls by adding, removing, or modifying the key mappings, at compile time or dynamically.
+Adds the `InputMap` property in the `Control` class, allowing the application code to customize controls by adding, removing, or modifying the key mappings, at compile time or dynamically.

-Add the **SkinInputMap** and an optional **BehaviorBase** classes to simplify development of skins for existing and custom controls.
+Adds the `SkinInputMap` and an optional `BehaviorBase` classes to simplify development of skins for the existing and custom controls.

-In the absence of a generic solution to the priority inversion problem [6], provide a mechanism for guaranteed prioritization of the event handlers and key mappings between application and the skin.
+In the absence of a generic solution to the priority inversion problem [7], provides a mechanism for guaranteed order of the event handlers and key mappings between the application and the skin.